protocolguild/documentation/docs/4-roles-expectations.md

 Beyond this basic expectation, members should consider mentoring through something like the [Ethereum Protocol Fellowship](https://github.com/eth-protocol-fellows/cohort-three) (EPF) to surface a wide variety of contributor backgrounds, and help them on their journey.
 As global internet infrastructure, it would be a disappointment if Ethereum forever remained the domain of a small, homogeneous set of developers.

-### 4.13 Signers
+### 4.23 Signers

 Signers are Guild members who act as key holders for the multisig, which can update the membership and their weights in the weighting contract.
 The 6/10 Gnosis Safe can be seen [here](https://gnosis-safe.io/app/eth:0xF6CBDd6Ea6EC3C4359e33de0Ac823701Cc56C6c4/balances).
 These should be well regarded figures from the Ethereum community.
 They should agree to follow strong security practices, and make themselves available to sign and deploy membership updates at the agreed upon cadence (e.g. quarterly).
 Similarly to curatorship, overlapping signers and beneficiaries allows for more efficient self-governance vs. the overhead that comes with a set of external signers.
 It should be noted that signers never have custody over vested funds.
-To learn more about how the multisig and the weighting contract interact, see section **Smart Contract Architecture**.
+To learn more about how the multisig and the weighting contract interact, see section [Smart Contract Architecture](https://protocol-guild.readthedocs.io/en/latest/3-smart-contract.html).

-## 4.2 Sponsors
+## 4.3 Sponsors

 > "A main promise of DAOs lies in their ability not only to bring many people together, but many organizations - this is when they'll really shine" - *[Kei Kreutler](https://twitter.com/keikreutler/status/1461646035491692550)*